whitneylarose/ckan/doc/maintaining/installing/install-from-package.rst

 6. You're done!
 ---------------

-Open http://localhost in your web browser.
-You should see the CKAN front page, which will look something like this:
+Open http://you-host-address in your web browser.
+You should see the CKAN front

-.. image :: /images/9.png
-   :width: 807px

-|
+page:

 You can now move on to :doc:`/maintaining/getting-started` to begin using and customizing your CKAN site.